Monster typhoon slams into northeastern Philippines

 The typhoon made landfall before dawn in the coastal town of Baggao in Cagayan province on the northern tip of Luzon island, an agricultural region of flood-prone rice plains and mountain provinces often hit by landslides.

-There were no immediate reports of major damages or casualties in the region, where a massive evacuation from high-risk areas has been underway for the last two days.
+There were no immediate reports of major damages or casualties in the region, where a massive evacuation from high-risk areas was carried out over two days.

-With a huge raincloud band 900 kilometers (560 miles) wide, combined with seasonal monsoon rains, the typhoon could bring heavy to intense rain that could set off landslides and flash floods.
-Storm warnings have been raised in almost all the provinces across the main northern island of Luzon, including the capital, Manila, restricting sea and air travel.
+With a huge raincloud band 900 kilometers (560 miles) wide, combined with seasonal monsoon rains, the typhoon was expected to bring intense rain that could set off landslides and flash floods.
+Storm warnings have been raised in almost all the provinces across the Luzon, including the capital, Manila, restricting sea and air travel.

-Mangkhut was tracked late Friday about 190 kilometers (118 miles) away in the Pacific with sustained winds of 205 kilometers (127 miles) per hour and gusts of up to 255 kph (158 mph), forecasters said.
-They said the fast-moving typhoon has gained speed as it moves northwestward at 30 kph (19 mph).
+Before it hit the island, Mangkhut was tracked late Friday with sustained winds of 205 kilometers (127 miles) per hour and gusts of up to 255 kph (158 mph), forecasters said.

 Even if the typhoon weakens slightly after slamming ashore, its winds will remain very destructive, government forecaster Rene Paciente said.